 The Postgraduate Synopses booklet contains the EM training course synopses and details of associated post-graduate level lecture courses.
 More information can be found at http://www-em.materials.ox.ac.uk/.
 Applications for training and access will normally be made by your supervisor using the form provided in consultation with the relevant research support scientist.

-For further information please contact EM Facility staff at emaccess@materials.ox.ac.uk , or Dr Neil Young directly at neil.young@materials.ox.ac.uk.
+For further information please contact EM Facility staff at emaccess@materials.ox.ac.uk, or Dr Neil Young directly at neil.young@materials.ox.ac.uk.

-8. SCIENCE, TECHNOLOGY, ENGINEERING AND MATHEMATICS (STEM) AMBASSADORS SCHEME
+8. SCIENCE, TECHNOLOGY, ENGINEERING AND MATHEMATICS (STEM) AMBASSADORS

-What are the schemes about?
+What are the STEM Ambassador schemes about?

-These are important schemes that aim to put "real" scientists and engineers in school classrooms with the intention of motivating school children towards further study and careers in science and engineering.
+This is an important scheme that aims to put "real" scientists and engineers in school classrooms with the intention of motivating school children towards further study and careers in science and engineering.
 This is a serious concern for the Government, since falling numbers of scientists and engineers involves not only the closure of university departments and lost research, but the eventual loss of jobs as industries move abroad to countries where sufficient able graduates can be recruited.